Marwaynemclovin/readMe-gen/docs/README.md

 ## Contributing

-qwe
+n/a

 ## Tests

-qwevwq
+n/a

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at asdvq.
-You can find more of my work at [vwq](https://github.com/vwq/).
+If you have any questions about the repo, open an issue or contact me directly at marwin.m@hotmail.com.
+You can find more of my work at [marwaynemclovin](https://github.com/marwaynemclovin/).